Tidewater Renewables (TSE:LCFS) PT Lowered to C$16.00

-Tidewater Renewables (TSE:LCFS – Get Rating) had its target price lowered by CIBC from C$19.00 to C$16.00 in a research note released on Friday morning, BayStreet.CA reports.
+Tidewater Renewables (TSE:LCFS – Get Rating) had its price objective lowered by CIBC from C$19.00 to C$16.00 in a report issued on Friday morning, BayStreet.CA reports.
 The firm currently has an outperform rating on the stock.

-LCFS has been the topic of several other reports.
-Acumen Capital dropped their price objective on Tidewater Renewables from C$20.00 to C$19.00 in a research note on Tuesday, February 28th.
-National Bankshares dropped their price objective on Tidewater Renewables from C$19.50 to C$16.50 and set an outperform rating on the stock in a research note on Friday.
-Stifel Nicolaus raised their target price on Tidewater Renewables from C$17.50 to C$18.00 in a research report on Wednesday, February 8th.
-Royal Bank of Canada decreased their target price on Tidewater Renewables from C$20.00 to C$18.00 and set an outperform rating for the company in a research report on Friday.
-Finally, Pi Financial decreased their target price on Tidewater Renewables from C$21.00 to C$20.00 in a research report on Friday, November 11th.
+Other research analysts have also recently issued reports about the stock.
+Royal Bank of Canada reduced their price objective on shares of Tidewater Renewables from C$20.00 to C$18.00 and set an outperform rating for the company in a report on Friday.
+Acumen Capital cut their price target on Tidewater Renewables from C$20.00 to C$19.00 in a research note on Tuesday, February 28th.
+Stifel Nicolaus increased their price objective on Tidewater Renewables from C$17.50 to C$18.00 in a research note on Wednesday, February 8th.
+National Bankshares cut their target price on Tidewater Renewables from C$19.50 to C$16.50 and set an outperform rating on the stock in a research report on Friday.
+Finally, Pi Financial lowered their price target on Tidewater Renewables from C$21.00 to C$20.00 in a research report on Friday, November 11th.

 Tidewater Renewables Price Performance